conduition/conduition.io/source/_posts/fast-slh-dsa.md

 Otherwise though, this optimization is a massive and easy win.
 With essentially zero-cost and a factor-of-two speed improvement, this optimization is no-brainer.
 With this fact in mind, **all future benchmarks of my SLH-DSA code will be done with midstate caching enabled.**

-### Comparison to RustCrypto and PQClean
+### Comparison to RustCrypto and Official

-The PQClean "clean" implementation of SLH-DSA [also uses midstate caching](https://github.com/PQClean/PQClean/blob/2cc64716044832eea747234ddbffc06746ab815d/crypto_sign/sphincs-sha2-128s-simple/clean/thash_sha2_simple.c#L24-L25), but mysteriously does not perform nearly as well as mine does.
-I am having a hard time explaining why this is the case, and would welcome any contact from the PQClean team to better understand this discrepancy: It suggests that PQClean could potentially perform much better than it does currently.
+The official SPHINCS+ team's "clean" implementation of SLH-DSA [also uses midstate caching](https://github.com/sphincs/sphincsplus/blob/7ec789ace6874d875f4bb84cb61b81155398167e/ref/thash_sha2_simple.c#L32-L33), which explains why my code now performs comparably to theirs.

 As for the RustCrypto team's implementation of SLH-DSA, [they do not use midstate caching at all](https://github.com/RustCrypto/signatures/issues/1035), at least not at the time of writing.
+This explains why their code remains much slower than either mine or the official implementation.

 ## XMSS Tree Caching